Fidelity National Financial Inc (FNF) Shares Plummet Below 1-Year High - News Heater

-Fidelity National Financial Inc (NYSE: FNF)’s stock price has plunge by -0.16relation to previous closing price of 43.84.
-Nevertheless, the company has seen a 4.29% surge in its stock price over the last five trading sessions.
+The stock of Fidelity National Financial Inc (NYSE: FNF) has decreased by -1.50 when compared to last closing price of 45.47.Despite this, the company has seen a gain of 2.33% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-10-12 that Here is how FNF Group (FNF) and CME Group (CME) have performed compared to their sector so far this year.

 Is It Worth Investing in Fidelity National Financial Inc (NYSE: FNF) Right Now?